How much weight you lose after surgery depends on:

 - Overall condition of your health

 - Commitment to maintaining dietary guidelines and other follow-up care

-Your commitment to the program and the cooperation of family, friends and associates is very important as you start this journey.
-In general, weight loss surgery success is defined as losing 50% or more of the patient's excess body weight and maintaining that level for at least five years.
-Clinical data will vary for each of the different procedures mentioned on this site.
+Your commitment to the program and the cooperation of family and friends is very important.
+Success is usually defined as losing 50% or more of your excess body weight and staying at that level for at least five years.

-The modifications made to your gastrointestinal tract will require permanent changes in your eating habits that must be adhered to for successful weight loss.
-The following are some keys to success for our bariatric patients.
+The physical changes in your anatomy will require permanent changes in your eating habits.
+They are key for successful weight loss.
+The following are some tips

 - Drink slowly.

 - Drink plenty of fluids.
 Take sips of water throughout the day.

 - Wait 30 minutes after eating to start drinking fluids.

 - Don't drink fluids while eating because they can make you feel full before you have consumed enough food.

 - Avoid sugar.